-Courses taught with the in person designation are those taught in a traditional classroom setting.
+Courses taught with the in-person designation are those taught in a traditional classroom setting.

-Internet Course Exchange (ICE)
+Online Course Exchange (OCE)

-Courses taught with the ICE designation are offered through the Internet Course Exchange as a part of the Illinois Community Colleges Online (ILCCO) consortium.
+Courses taught with the OCE designation are offered through the Online Course Exchange as a part of the Illinois Community Colleges Online (ILCCO) consortium.
 These courses are taught by numerous community colleges sharing online courses and programs with each other, in order to provide students with additional course opportunities.
-Courses taught with the internship designation include work experience at a College-approved site for a prespecified amount of work hours.
-Faculty oversight and interaction is required and there is no classroom component.